ellenhp/openlmr/README.md

 ### Acknowledgements

-This project would not be possible without the work of many others who have reverse engineered this transcevier before me.
+This project would not be possible without the work of many others who have reverse engineered this transceiver before me.
 The [OpenRTX](https://openrtx.org/) and [OpenGD77](https://www.opengd77.com/) projects have been tremendously helpful, and OpenLMR owes its quick progress to the authors and contributors who have worked on those two projects.

 Special thanks to everyone in the OpenRTX Matrix space who has answered my questions about this hardware.